ManuelBehrendt/Mera.jl/docs/src/01_clumps_First_Inspection.md

 usedmemory(clumps);
 ```

-    Memory used: 85.036 KB
+    Memory used: 331.672 KB

-The assigned object is now of type: *ClumpsDataType*:
+The assigned object is now of type: `ClumpsDataType`:

 ```julia